 Hidden amongst the hustle & bustle of Gujarat’s largest city lies remnants to the city’s ancient and glorious past.

 There are thousands of stepwells across India and many of them are near Ahmedabad.
-It can be hard to know where to go to find the ones worth your time, so in this guide I’ve given you everything you need to know to visit the best stepwells of Ahmedabad.
+It can be hard to know where to go to find the ones worth your time, so in this guide I’ve given you everything you need to know to visit the best stepwells in Ahmedabad.

 Table of Contents

-About the Stepwells of Ahmedabad
+About the Stepwells in Ahmedabad

 While today the metropolis of 5 million is sustained largely by a series of dams & canals that divert into the otherwise seasonal Sabarmati River, throughout the city’s long history it was the stepwells that provided the people with water.